uofajillian/edx-documentation/en_us/xblock/source/concepts/runtimes.rst

 * Display the HTML returned by XBlock views.

   .. note::
-    Runtime applications must document which views they call on the XBlock
+    Runtime applications must document the view names they require of XBlocks.

 * Bind the front-end JavaScript code to the correct DOM elements.